dmunch/couch-chakra/README.md

 - Learning the inner workings of the CouchDB Query Server Subsystem
 - Get my C skills back out of the closet
 - Have fun working with fancy technology
-- It's used in Microsoft's [DocumentDB](https://azure.microsoft.com/en-us/blog/the-road-ahead-for-azure-documentdb-with-chakracore/)
+- ChakraCore is used in Microsoft's [DocumentDB](https://azure.microsoft.com/en-us/blog/the-road-ahead-for-azure-documentdb-with-chakracore/)

 ### Status